near/docs/docs/1.concepts/1.basics/transactions/overview.md

 A transaction is the smallest unit of work that can be assigned to the network.
 "Work" in this case means compute (executing a function) or storage (reading/writing data).
 A transaction is composed of one or more `Action`s.
 A transaction with more than one action is referred to as a "batch transaction".
 Since transactions are the smallest units of work, they are also atomic, but again, asynchronous actions do not necessarily cascade their success or failure the whole transaction.

-There is also a concept of `Receipt`s, which are either "request to apply an `Action`" or "result of the `Action`".
+There is also a concept of `Receipt`, which is either "request to apply an `Action`" or "result of the `Action`".
 All cross-contract communication is done through receipts.
 An action may result in one or more receipts.
 The Blockchain may be seen as a series of Transactions, but it's also a series of Receipts.

 :::tip
 You can use <a href="https://explorer.near.org/">NEAR Blockchain Explorer</a> to inspect and see all actions and receipts related to a transaction.